-The peripheral status can also be read from the Input Registers (one for each Timer).
+The peripheral status can also be read from the Input Registers PWMx STATUS.
 These registers report START/STOP, SET/RESET status, TxOUT signal and the counter overflow flag.
 This last signal is set after the first EOC and it is reset by a Timer RESET (internal or external).